 Minnie is food-motivated and responsive to commands.
 She has mastered "sit" and "shake" with both paws 🙌

 Big Minnie has the sweetest pittie smile and the cutest little black ears, but the best thing about her is her love of people and how easy going she is.
-Outside of her dislike for other dogs, she’s seriously easy breezy!
+Outside of her dislike for other pets, she’s seriously easy breezy!
 All this girl needs is a chance with someone who will not set her up to fail again.
-Her foster dad says that you can see in Minnie’s eyes that she wants nothing more than to cuddle up next to her person and get loved on and give you her heart.
+You can see in Minnie’s eyes that she wants nothing more than to cuddle up next to her person, get loved on and give you her heart.

 Even if you can’t adopt this sweetheart, you can still help by donating for their care.